 Gamma of a derivative security is the rate of change of delta relative to the price of the underlying asset; that is, the second derivative of the option price relative to the security price.
 When gamma is small, the change in delta is small.
 This sensitivity measure is important for deciding how much to adjust a hedge position.

 Lambda, also known as the elasticity of an option, represents the percentage change in the price of an option relative to a 1% change in the price of the underlying security.

 Rho is the rate of change in option price relative to the risk-free interest rate.

 Theta is the rate of change in the price of a derivative security relative to time.
-Theta is usually very small or negative since the value of an option tends to drop as it approaches maturity.
+Theta is usually small or negative since the value of an option tends to drop as it approaches maturity.

 Vega is the rate of change in the price of a derivative security relative to the volatility of the underlying security.
 When vega is large the security is sensitive to small changes in volatility.
 For example, options traders often must decide whether to buy an option to hedge against vega or gamma.
 The hedge selected usually depends upon how frequently one rebalances a hedge position and also upon the standard deviation of the price of the underlying asset (the volatility).
 If the standard deviation is changing rapidly, balancing against vega is usually preferable.

 The implied volatility of an option is the standard deviation that makes an option price equal to the market price.
 It helps determine a market estimate for the future volatility of a stock and provides the input volatility (when needed) to the other Black-Scholes functions.

 Toolbox functions for analyzing equity derivatives use the Black-Scholes model for European options and the binomial model for American options.
 The Black-Scholes model makes several assumptions about the underlying securities and their behavior.
 The binomial model, on the other hand, makes far fewer assumptions about the processes underlying an option.
 For further explanation, see Options, Futures, and Other Derivatives by John Hull in Bibliography.